|

 collection of miniatures.
 John specializes in miniature vodka bottles, but

-impressive display of American whiskey minis as well (not unlike
+that doesn't prevent him from supporting an impressive display of American whiskey minis as well (not unlike

 our own "non-collection" of rum or beer bottles).